tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 on creating a simple phone app using the camera and handling gestures We continue working through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) and we work on making our own modifications and tweaks of the code as well as making sure we fully understand the javascript and the react native code.
+Homework (due Monday) is to complete the tutorial and submit a demo where you have modified the app in some interesting way...

 ---